-Fairies may not find their way on to your tree in physical form, but they exist in light form.
-Yes, where would we be at Christmas without fairy lights?
-The tiny twinkling lights were given this name when they first became popular in the twentieth century – as if to suggest they were illuminating the tree with mystical magic.
+Fairies may not find their way on to your tree in physical form, but they exist in light form because where would we be at Christmas without fairy lights?
+The tiny twinkling lights were given this name when they first became popular in the twentieth century, as if to suggest they were illuminating the tree with mystical magic.

 If you do place a fairy on top of the tree, in preference to an angel or a star, she might be holding a wand.
-With some designs we have seen the wand is the only discernable difference between an angel and fairy tree topper.
+With some designs, the wand is the only clear difference between an angel and fairy tree topper.
 With other designs, it is clear to see the fairy creations have more of a woodland or elfin influence.

 Shabby Chic: Described as ‘Deliciously decadent, vintage and shabby’ these Christmas heirloom fairies, one of our favourites of recent years, were handcrafted by Potting Shed Designs and had Swarovski crystal wings.
 Search online for current delights in this mode.